lllyasviel/ControlNet-v1-1-nightly/README.md

 Note that this ControlNet requires to add a global average pooling " x = torch.mean(x, dim=(2, 3), keepdim=True) " between the ControlNet Encoder outputs and SD Unet layers.
 And the ControlNet must be put only on the conditional side of cfg scale.
 We recommend to use the "global_average_pooling" item in the yaml file to control such behaviors.

+**Extremely Important:**

+Note that this ControlNet Shuffle will be the **one and only one** image stylization method that we will maintain the robustness in a long term support.

+**All other CLIP image encoder, Unclip, image tokenization, or image-based prompts are essentially and fundamental limited.
+All those methods do not work well with user prompts or additional/multiple U-Net injection.
+It is impossible to make those methods work well.
+We have give up those methods.
+See also the evidence [here](https://github.com/lllyasviel/ControlNet/issues/255).**

+**All other CLIP image encoder, Unclip, image tokenization, or image-based prompts are essentially and fundamental limited.
+All those methods do not work well with user prompts or additional/multiple U-Net injection.
+It is impossible to make those methods work well.
+We have give up those methods.
+See also the evidence [here](https://github.com/lllyasviel/ControlNet/issues/255).**

+**All other CLIP image encoder, Unclip, image tokenization, or image-based prompts are essentially and fundamental limited.
+All those methods do not work well with user prompts or additional/multiple U-Net injection.
+It is impossible to make those methods work well.
+We have give up those methods.
+See also the evidence [here](https://github.com/lllyasviel/ControlNet/issues/255).**

 ## ControlNet 1.1 Instruct Pix2Pix

 Control Stable Diffusion with Instruct Pix2Pix.